alannchang/reach-mastermind2024/README.md

 Other extensions include but are not limited to:
-- Data validation using Pydantic
+- Input/data validation using Pydantic
 - Error handling
 - API documentation (SwaggerUI/ReDoc)
 - A separate server, or "number_factory", that generates random numbers using random.org, stores